shungo0222/shungo0222/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on "Decentralized Escrow for Job in GameFi called Qube"
-- 🌱 I’m currently learning NFT, [N Suite](https://www.nsuite.io/ja), Smart Contract on polygon
+- 🌱 I’m currently learning NFT, [N Suite](https://www.nsuite.io/ja),
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - 💬 Ask me about "[Qube](https://www.0xqube.xyz/?userType=CREATOR)"